FIRSTLY, DON'T PANIC!

 The above limits are those applied currently to existing manufactured smokeless fuels approved by Defra.
 However, there are some fuels on the market that are sold as smokeless fuel but which breach these conditions.
 They are normally at the cheaper end of the market.
 It is these fuels which will be banned.
 All existing Defra approved fuels will still be freely available and may continue to be used.

-Anthracite, although a natural coal not a manufactured smokeless fuel meets the Defra requirements and is therefore considered smokeless.
-It will still be readily available and may continue to be used after February 2021.
+Anthracite, although a natural coal not a manufactured smokeless fuel, does meet the Defra requirements and is therefore considered smokeless.
+It will still be readily available and may continue to be used after 1st May 2021.

 To discourage use of "wet" wood, normal sized domestic deliveries will not be allowed to have a moisture content greater than 20%.
 The retailer will be required to certify that wood supplied does meet that requirement.
 Kiln-dried wood should always reach that requirement but it is also possible to meet the requirement with barn-dried wood if the correct seasoning process is employed.